 - Search to survive adolescence

 - Search for balance in identity (self-image, gender, sexual identity)

-- Search to resolve professional distress (psychologists, military, and others)
+- Search to resolve professional distress (military, police, health care professionals, and others)

 Psychotherapy may be done;